arjunravi26/insight-ai/README.md

-# Chatbot-ai
+# insight-ai

 A chatbot designed to respond to AI-related queries.

 ## Overview

-Chatbot-ai is an interactive platform that leverages advanced Natural Language Processing (NLP) techniques to provide accurate and relevant answers to questions about Artificial Intelligence.
+insight-ai is an interactive platform that leverages advanced Natural Language Processing (NLP) techniques to provide accurate and relevant answers to questions about Artificial Intelligence.
 The chatbot is built using Python and integrates several key technologies to enhance its functionality.

 ## Features